EPCCed/intro_to_cp2k/day1/README.md

 CP2K is used for wide variety of systems such as solid state systems, molecules, liquids and biological systems.
 It is optimized for the mixed Gaussian and Plane-Waves (GPW) method based on pseudopotentials, but is able to run all-electron or pure plane-wave/Gaussian calculations as well.
-It has a range of different features which means it can be used for many applications.

 This course is designed to teach attendees how to run basic CP2K calculations and give them the key knowledge required for doing so.
-It will cover the important options in the CP2K input file and how to set up a CP2K calculation before going through some practical examples.
+It will cover the important options in the CP2K input file and how to set up a CP2K calculation before going through some hands-on practical exercises.

 We will also cover a selection of helpful tips and how to deal with common problems encountered when using CP2K with your own system.
 This will include stratergies for creating your own input file and where to find guidance and help with preparing input files.

-This course will assume no prior experiance of using CP2K or other atomistic simulation packages however it will also aim to be useful to those who have some experiance of using CP2K.
-We  expect attendees to have some understanding of the key theoretical methods used in CP2K (i.e. density functional theory and electronic structure calculations) and experiance of using ssh, the command line and HPC machines (such as ARCHER2).
+This course will assume no prior experiance of using CP2K or other atomistic simulation packages however it will also aim to be useful to those who have some basic experiance of using CP2K.
+We expect attendees to have some understanding of the key theoretical methods used in CP2K (i.e. density functional theory and electronic structure calculations) and experiance of using ssh, the command line and some familiarity with using HPC machines (such as ARCHER2).

 While we will be referencing denisty functional theory and other theoretical methods understanding of these is not the principal aim of this course.
 Our aim is to help familiarise attendees with using CP2K to run simulations.

-Topics that will be covered:
+Topics that will be covered are:

 * What can CP2K do
-* Understanding the input file
+* Understanding the CP2K input file
 * Input file preparation
 * Running CP2K jobs and understanding the outputs
 * Key parameters and ensuring accuracy
 * Getting good performance
 * Common pitfalls and problems
-* How to start with your own simulations and where to find guidence
+* How to start with running your own simulations and where to find guidence
 * Practicals: Energy miniminisation, energy cut-off convergence, geometry optimiation, molecular dynamics

 ## About CP2K